Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failing to set achievable goals can hinder progress.
+- Failure to set realistic goals will hinder progress.

 Not Establishing Goals

-What Can You Network Better?
+Which Ways Can You Network Better?

 - Attend professional meetings